rltyty/BBS24x7/README.md

 ssh rpi-lan -t tmux a -t smth
 ```

+## 5. Multiple session support

+![][3]
+![][4]

-## 5. Cron and watchdog
+## 6. Cron and watchdog

 Put the tmux launch script in cron table, and schedule it to run periodically
-like every 2 hours.
-Every time when the script starts, it will examine
+like every hour.
+Every time when the script starts, it will examine whether
-whether the BBS session exists and all login connections are alive.
-If not, it
+the BBS session exists and all login connections are alive.
+If not, it will
-will kill the broken Tmux session and create a new one.
+recover the broken Tmux session.
+If userinfo file is updated and newer than
+the timestamp when the session was created, the session will get killed and
+recreated.

+# Docker support

+Check [docker guide](docker/README.md) and [`arg6/bbs24x7`][5] on dockerhub.

 # Requirements

 - SSH/Telnet client
-- Tcl/Expect
+- Tcl/Expect and Tcllib
 - Luit (2.0+)
 - Tmux